unixorn/zsh-quickstart-kit/Readme.md

 ## OS Setup

-### OS X
+### macOS

 1. Download iTerm2 from [http://www.iterm2.com](http://www.iterm2.com).
-It is considerably nicer than the stock Terminal application that comes with OS X.
+It is considerably nicer than the stock Terminal application that comes with macOS.
 2. Install the current version of Homebrew from [http://brew.sh/](http://brew.sh/).
 3. Install GNU Stow with `brew install stow`
 4. Homebrew has a newer version of zsh than the one Apple ships, so `brew install zsh` to install it.